Santroller/Santroller/wiring_guides/leds2.md

 2. Hook up the cathodes of the LEDs to one side of each fret
 3. Hook the other side of the fret up to a digital pin on your microcontroller
 4. Hook up a 500 ohm resistor in parallel between each digital pin and ground.
 You should have two connections to each digital pin, one going to the fret, and one going to a resistor that then goes to ground.

+Now that you have wired your LEDs, go [configure them](https://santroller.tangentmc.net/tool/using.html).